ipfabric/docs/docs/System_Administration/IPF_CLI_Config/change_osadmin_pass.md

 ---
-description: This section explains how to change the osadmin password using the First Boot Wizard.
+description: This section explains how to change the osadmin password using IPF CLI Config.
 ---

 # Update `osadmin` Password